 I did it AGAIN.

-I went off on a tangent and still haven’t told you how to start an Internet business on a shoestring budget.
+I went off on a tangent and still haven’t told you my secret to getting a ton of sales.

 Well, since I fired off most of my ammo for the day telling you about Halbert and my fund raising letter, let me give you just one idea today that should help you…

-Get a TON of sales with ZERO initial investment!
+Get a TON of sales with ZERO advertising investment!

-I’ve never seen this taught by any of the gaggle of goo-roos.
-Most of them aren’t capable of teaching it because they don’t know JACK SQUAT about the history of our business.
+I’ve never seen this taught by any of the gaggle of self-anointed “gurus.”
+Most of them aren’t capable of teaching it because they don’t know JACK SQUAT! (said with my best Matt Foley voice) about the history of our business.

-A few years ago, a young IM goo-roo was telling me about a “brand new cutting edge” online technique for getting thousands of sales without any initial outlay of cash.
+You see, several years ago, a young IM “guru” was telling me about a “brand new cutting edge” online technique for getting thousands of sales without any initial outlay of cash.